-Don’t just learn about the language you study, learn how to communicate in that language, in the World Languages and Cultures Program.
+Don’t just learn about the language you study, learn how to communicate in that language, in World Languages and Cultures.

 In addition to classroom time with a professor, you’ll meet in small groups with a native speaker to practice speaking the language conversationally—an experience that successfully mimics how individuals learn their first language.

-Though the World Languages and Culture Program does not offer majors and minors, you will be able to receive a certificate of competence that demonstrates your proficiency in your chosen language and an understanding of the culture(s) in which that language is spoken.
-Certificates are available in Arabic, Chinese, French, German, Japanese, and Spanish.
+Though the World Languages and Culture Program offers a minor in Spanish, you can also receive a certificate of competence that demonstrates your proficiency in your chosen language and an understanding of the culture(s) in which that language is spoken.
+Certificates are available in Arabic, French, German, Japanese, and Spanish.
 They also have course available in Chinese and America Sign Language.